 Join host Ben Lyons for our live conversation with Mike Colter, star of "Jessica Jones," and Rachael Harris, star of "Lucifer," as we discuss their latest projects and history in Hollywood.
 Tune into Amazon.com/IMDbAsks on Wednesday at 7 p.m.
 ET/4 p.m.
 PT to watch, live chat, and even ask a question yourself!
 This livestream is best viewed on laptops, desktops, and tablets.

-Karan is a lazy man, who is good for nothing.
-He lives on the income generated by his father and elder brother, who run the family business.
-All Karan does is have fun with his buddies and romance a woman named Romi.
-When he watches an action movie, he and his friends decide to enlist in the army, but the course proves to be too much of a bother and he abandons it half way, thus making his lose respect on the home front.
+Karan is a lazy good-for-nothing who lives on the generated income of his father and elder brother at their family business.
+Karan's days: hang out with buddies and romance a woman named Romi.
+When he watches an action movie, he decides to enlist in the army with a friend, but basic training proves to be too much of a bother and he shortly abandons it, thus making him lose respect on the home front.
 Romi also stops respecting him.
-Now Karan decides that he must re-join the army and show to his family and Romi that he too is focused about path he has to take in this lifetime.
-But will he be resilient enough to carry out this task?
+Karan decides he must re-join the army and show his family and Romi that he, too, is focused upon the path he has to take in this lifetime, but will he be resilient enough to carry out this task?
 Written by

 Sumitra (corrected by Calista / edited by statmanjeff)

 When Hrithik Roshan receives a letter from his friend while in Kargil and is interrupted by his fellow senior officer, he puts the letter in his right pant pocket, but when he remembers about the letter later on, he removes the letter from his left pant pocket.
 See more »